aframevr/aframe-site/src/docs/components/index.md

 ---

 The camera component defines from what perspective the user views the scene.
-It is often paired with control-related components such that user input moves and rotates the camera.
+It is often paired with control-related components such as user input which moves and rotates the camera.

 ```html
 <a-entity>